Dilley Immigration Processing Center: Location and description

 The site is located approximately 100 miles north of the Rio Grande and 70 miles southwest of San Antonio, southwest of Dilley, Texas, in Frio County.
-The address is 1925 W. Highway 85, Dilley, Texas, United States, zip code 78017.
+The address is 300 El Rancho Way, Dilley, Texas, United States, zip code 78017.

-The 50-acre site contains 80 small, tan-colored, two-bedroom, one-bathroom cottages in which the families will live.
+The 50 acre contains 80 small, tan-colored, two-bedroom, one-bathroom cottages for the families.
 The cottages can house up to eight people and contain bunk beds as well as baby cribs.
 They also have a flat-screen television.
 There is a kitchen, but cooking is not allowed in order to prevent fires.
 The cottages are connected by dirt roads.

 There are also recreational and medical facilities, a school, trailer classrooms, a library, a basketball court, playgrounds, and email access.
 A cafeteria is open for 12 hours a day, but snacks can be obtained at any hour.

 The site was formerly a camp used by oilfield workers.

 Detainees

 The South Texas Family Residential Center was at first only able to accommodate 480 people when the first group of residents arrive in December 2014 from a Border Patrol training camp located in Artesia, New Mexico.
-The capacity was 2,400 residents by May 2014 with a staff of 600.
-It was eventually planned to have a capacity of 3,000.
+Capacity expanded over the following months as construction and staffing continued, reaching up to 2,400 residents by mid-2015, with a staff of around 600.
 It is intended to detain mostly women and children from Central America.

+On June 12, 2015, it was reported that the facility was holding 1,735 people, approximately 1,000 of whom were children.
+CoreCivic, previously called "Corrections Corporation of America," sought a license in 2016 to operate the facility as a General Residential Operation but litigation was brought by Texas RioGrande Legal Aid on behalf of Grassroots Leadership and the detainees themselves to block the licensing by the Texas Department of Family and Protective Services.
+In filings dated September 30, 2018, the operator stated that the property was 100% full.
+By April 2019, there were 499 women and children in the facility.

+In January 2026, a five-year-old Liam Conejo Ramos and his father were brought to the facility.
+The child's detention had attracted media attention and public outrage after photos of the child being detained in a bunny hat and Spider-man backpack circulated.
+On January 24, dozens of detained children staged a demonstration in the detention center, shouting "Libertad" (Spanish for "Freedom").

+Conejo Ramos's detention brought widespread public attention to the unsanitary conditions of the facility.
+His health deteriorated quickly due to a lack of medical care and unsafe food and water.
+A judge ordered his release along with his father, and the same weekend that they were released, ICE locked down the facility and announced that cases of measles were spreading there.

 Administration

 The facility opened in 2014 and is operated mainly by CoreCivic and Target Hospitality.
-On June 10, 2024 CoreCivic received a notification from ICE stating their intention to terminate their contract as they move to close the facility due to high costs.

-Local sources indicated the United States Government pays approximately $19 million monthly to operate the facility.

-The operating cost of the facility will be $296 per person per day according to a statement made to reporters by an official at Immigration and Customs Enforcement.
+The facility was shut down in June 2024.